 Snow crab meat is excellent enjoyed alone, but it is also often used in chowders, crepes, casseroles, and quiches.
 If you want to serve your snow crab as part of a recipe, prepare the meal with frozen crab; it will warm as the rest of the dish cooks.
 You can also find general tips for cooking crab.

 Order Snow Crab Legs Online

-Often compared to the king crab, the snow crab legs differ crucially in their season length and general availability.
+Often compared to the king crab, the snow crab legs on sale differ crucially in their season length and general availability.
 Frozen snow crab is usually available year-long, but nearly every subspecies is subject to a fishing quota.
 That said, seasons vary by location (Alaska, Russia, and Canada), so you can typically get fresh snow crab from May until January, with February through April being the limited season.
-If you see fresh snow crab marketed in March, it has likely already been cooked, frozen, and thawed.
+If you see fresh snow crab legs marketed in March, it has likely already been cooked, frozen, and thawed.

 Some snow crabs can have barnacles, black spots, and molting on the shell.
 These crabs are called “dirty” because of their appearance, but this visible display is only an indicator that the crab has not recently molted.
 Still, these crustaceans are generally priced cheaper due to their appearance.
 This does not affect the quality of the crab.
 Actually, it can indicate that the crab may be meatier because it has not yet molted.
 If you see a “dirty” snow crab option, do not shy away from it.